 Phnom Penh’s self-sufficient tourist experience shows that the cost of drinking in Phnom Penh is a bit more expensive.
 Every drink is usually a dollar, but alcoholic beverages sometimes cost about 3-4 dollars.
 Therefore, when going to the bar you should carefully consider avoiding spending too much.

-Phnom Penh travel guide: Experiences you should not miss in Phnom Penh — Best places to visit and top things to do
+Phnom Penh travel blog: Experiences you should not miss in Phnom Penh — Best places to visit and top things to do

 Wat Phnom is one of the oldest temples in Phnom Penh.
 It is also considered the most sacred temple in Cambodia.
 Visiting this temple you can see the whole city of Phnom Penh because this is the highest point in the city.
 You can also learn about the history of the city and the legendary legends of Cambodia.